The Bibi Files: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 Reviewing the film after its TIFF screening, Jason Gorber of Collider rated the film 7 out of 10, calling it a "timely documentary [that] showcases the worst of political power" and "a powerful presentation of the facts without ever devolving into being a mere polemic."
 He noted the film's lack of new information for most Israeli people, but wrote that "seeing Bibi, his wife, his [son] and others raging against the investigation rather than simply perusing transcripts is a more powerful medium" than simply reading the transcripts of the interrogation.
 He commented that the film's score felt overwhelming at times and that some of its edits "[got] in the way of the simple facts of the matter being discussed," but commended the film for combining multiple storylines "into a coherent whole."
-Ofer Matan of Haaretz called the connection between Netanyahu's trial and the Israel-Hamas war "perhaps the film's greatest achievement."
+Ofer Matan of Haaretz called the connection between Netanyahu's trial and the Gaza war "perhaps the film's greatest achievement."
 He further wrote, "This connection is almost intuitive for Israelis who oppose Netanyahu and protest against him and his government, but it's not obvious, or sometimes even known, to international audiences, including Jewish ones."

 Upon the film's official premiere at Doc NYC, Frank Scheck of The Hollywood Reporter called it "a revealing look at the machinations of power" that "paints a damning portrait of arrogance."
 He noted that critics of Netanyahu would likely be disappointed by the film's lack of new information, but wrote, "Nonetheless, they'll find much to feast on."
 In addition to the "juicy" interrogation footage of Sara and Yair Netanyahu, Scheck noted the film's inclusion of "incisive and frequently damning commentary" from Nir Hefetz, Ehud Olmert, and Ami Ayalon.
 He called the testimony of Gili Schwartz, a survivor of the Be'eri massacre, "moving" and "a welcome positive note from a film in which there's plenty of ugliness on display."